wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 	SQL> ALTER DATABASE RECOVER MANAGED STANDBY DATABASE FINISH;
 	SQL> ALTER DATABASE ACTIVATE STANDBY DATABASE;

-If you have not enabled flashback on the original primary database, it’s recommended that you drop the original primary database and recreate as a standby database.
+If you have not enabled flashback on the original primary database, it's recommended that you drop the original primary database and recreate as a standby database.

 We recommend that you enable flashback database on the primary and the standby databases.
 When a failover happens, the primary database can be flashed back to the time before the failover and quickly converted to a standby database.